-In this work, we explored which word learning phenomena arise from neural networks trained on multimodal data, focusing on capturing the kinds of phenomena found in human experiments with limited training of novel word-referent pairs.
-However, the conditions in these controlled experiments are much simpler than the kinds of naturalistic settings where children are required solve the same types of problems, and the degree of noise and referential ambiguity presents much more of a challenge for cross-situational learning.
-Other work has explored this problem in a variety of ways, from early multimodal approaches (Roy and Pentland, 2002), to more recent work using large-scale naturalistic headcam data (Tsutsui et al., 2020; Orhan et al., 2020) and studying the ways in which children or machines play an active role in word learning (Zettersten and Saffran, 2019; Gelderloos et al., 2020).
-The fact these networks can be trained from scratch, as demonstrated in Experiment 7, suggests that these kinds of networks could be further developed to provide a unifying account of both naturalistic word learning in the wild and artificial word learning in the lab (Meylan and Bergelson, 2021).
+(Gelderloos, Kamelabad, & Alishahi, 2020; Zettersten & Saffran, 2019).
+The fact multimodal neural networks can be trained from scratch, as demonstrated in Experiment 7 and other works (Harwath et al., 2018; Radford et al., 2021), suggests that these kinds of networks could be further developed to provide a unifying account of artificial word learning in the lab and naturalistic word learning in the wild (Meylan & Bergelson, 2021).
 Finally, while we attempted to test a broad range of phenomena, our list was by no means exhaustive.
-Future work should aim to examine other aspects of word learning not considered here, such as grounding other kinds of word classes such as verbs and adjectives (Ebert and Pavlick, 2020; Nikolaus and Fourtassi, 2021).
+Future work should aim to examine other aspects of word learning not considered here, such as visual grounding of referents from other kinds of lexical classes such as verbs and adjectives (Ebert & Pavlick, 2020; Nikolaus & Fourtassi, 2021).